sagemathinc/cocalc/src/dev/docker/README.md

 I make ABSOLUTELY NO GUARANTEES that this is secure in any way, shape, or form yet!
 Do not trust it if you run it for some sort of production use.

-# Use
+## Instructions

+To store your local SMC data in the directory ~/smc, and run SageMathCloud (via docker), make sure you have about 7GB disk space free, then type:

-    docker run -P williamstein/sagemathcloud
+     docker run -v ~/smc:/projects -P williamstein/sagemathcloud

-Then type `docker ps` to see what port were exposed, and connect to either the encrypted or non-encrypted ports.
+Type `docker ps` to see what port were exposed, and connect to either the encrypted or non-encrypted ports.

-ISSUES:
+    docker ps

+which might output

+    CONTAINER ID        IMAGE                        COMMAND                 CREATED             STATUS              PORTS                                           NAMES
+    9eff7133bbd6        williamstein/sagemathcloud   "/bin/sh -c ./run.py"   3 minutes ago       Up 3 minutes        0.0.0.0:32779->80/tcp, 0.0.0.0:32778->443/tcp   evil_almeida

+If the port is 32779 (as it is above), then visit http://localhost:32779/

+## Issues

   - gp doesn't work at all, due to the Ubuntu ppa being broken

-# Build
+## Build

 Build the image